-Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 99.]
+Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices

 The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[For graphing calculator
+[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 101 for graphing calculator applications on computing devices.]